lateef-salami/ecopath/pages/pages-root-folder/index.md

   image_fullwidth: main.jpg
 permalink: /index.html
 homepage: true
 teaser: 'At Ecopath we are developing a circular economy for photocopier, printer and duplicator cartridges in Nigeria.
 Our mission is to provide affordable and eco-friendly ink and toner cartridges to advance industries with high demand for printouts (education, healthcare, etc.) while also reducing the amount of plastic waste generated.
-Remanufacturing cartridges sounds like a simple idea, but until now it has not been done anywhere in West Africa. <br/> <br/> Our unique selling proposition:'
+Remanufacturing cartridges sounds like a simple idea, but until now it has not been done anywhere in West Africa. <br/> <br/> Our unique selling proposition: <br/><code class="language-plaintext: highlighter-rouge">Great price</code> as we use recovered empty cartridges and import all components in bulk. <br/><code class="language-plaintext: highlighter-rouge">Best quality</code> as we use reusable OEM components and imported components from high quality manufacturers.<br/><code class="language-plaintext: highlighter-rouge">Non-toxic</code> inks and toners as we import them from high quality manufacturers in Japan. <br/><code class="language-plaintext: highlighter-rouge">Zero waste</code> to landfill as we recover our cartridges from our customers to either remanufacture or recycle them.'
-widgets:
-- title: '<h3 style="background-color: #8AA061;"> Great price</h3>'
-  text: Great price as we use recovered empty cartridges and import all components in bulk.
-- title: '<h3 style="background-color: #8AA061;"> Best quality</h3>'
-  text: Best quality as we use reusable OEM components and imported components from high quality manufacturers.
-- title: '<h3 style="background-color: #8AA061;"> Non-toxic</h3>'
-  text: Non-toxic inks and toners as we import them from high quality manufacturers in Japan.
-- title: '<h3 style="background-color: #8AA061;"> Zero waste</h3>'
-  text: Zero waste to landfill as we recover our cartridges from our customers to either remanufacture or recycle them.

-widgets2:
+widgets1:
 - url: https://www.isa-germany.com
   image: logo-isa.jpg
   title: International Sustainability Academy (ISA)